Caffeine and Athletic Performance

 Caffeine is perhaps the most readily available stimulant in the world, yet the NCAA and the International Olympic Committee (IOC) consider it a “controlled or restricted substance.”
 While optimum dosages can enhance sports performance, overuse can have harmful side effects.

-“You have to know how much caffeine is safe, when to use it, and be careful not to consume too much of it,” said Alysia Bedgood, M.D., a primary care sports medicine physician affiliated with the Memorial Hermann IRONMAN Sports Medicine Institute.
-Dr. Bedgood said sometimes patients complain about fatigue and say that caffeine is not giving them energy.
+Athletes must know how much caffeine is safe, when to use it, and be careful not to consume too much of it.
+The specialists at IRONMAN Sports Medicine Institute say that sometimes patients complain about fatigue and say that caffeine is not giving them energy.

 Because caffeine is a diuretic, excessive amounts can cause excessive urination that leads to dehydration.
 Other detrimental side effects caused by overuse include anxiety, jitters, insomnia, irritability, gastrointestinal problems and increased heart rate, including arrhythmias or irregular heartbeats.